EmiCastro01/AYED_TP_FINAL/README.md

 On reset, adjacency Matrix is randomly load with costs (band width), this is the same address memory that is used to load congestion on the net.
 Costs are stored on every router-neighbor connection once (on reset).
 Anyways, user can display it with debug-mode of Simulator.

+## Terminals are generated randomly

+Terminals are generated randomly.
+That means that a router can have ONLY client sources, or ONLY receiver terminals.
+That isn't a problem beacuse a Terminal have always a router, so a receiver terminal must have a path to receive data.